kisonar/devops/ansible/stuff/services/ci-cd/README.md

 ```
 docker-compose up -d nexus
 Your admin user password is located in /nexus-data/admin.password on the server.
-You must set it up for first run
+You must set it up for first run: e.g Nexus2022
 ```
 #### Notes
 ```